ksks1986/P2_Traffic-Sign-Classifier/writeup.md

 * test set accuracy of ?
 ->94.4%

-If an iterative approach was chosen:
 * What was the first architecture that was tried and why was it chosen?

 ->LeNet is chosen because LeNet is proven architecture for image recognition.

 * What were some problems with the initial architecture?

-->Validation accuracy dosen't reach 93%.
+->Validation accuracy dosen't reach 93% althogh training accuracy exceeds 93%.

 * How was the architecture adjusted and why was it adjusted?
 Typical adjustments could include choosing a different model architecture, adding or taking away layers (pooling, dropout, convolution, etc), using an activation function or changing the activation function.
 One common justification for adjusting an architecture would be due to overfitting or underfitting.
 A high accuracy on the training set but low accuracy on the validation set indicates over fitting; a low accuracy on both sets indicates under fitting.

 ->Firstly I plot the learning curve and validation curve to see the model is overfitting or underfitting.
   When the model is overfitting, I increase data augmentation parameter and add the dropout to reduce overfitting.
   When the model is underfitting, I increase the model complexity by adding layers or nodes.
   The final architecture isn't much overfitting and underfitting.

 * Which parameters were tuned?
 How were they adjusted and why?
-* What are some of the important design choices and why were they chosen?
+  What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?

-Dropout keep_prob was tuned 0.9 because training accuracy gets worse when I use less than 0.9.
+->Dropout keep_prob was tuned 0.9 because training accuracy gets worse when I use less than 0.9.
-Also, epoch and batch number, data augmentation parameters are tuned by trial and error.
+Also, epoch and batch number, data augmentation parameters are tuned by trial and error for better validation accuracy.
 Convolution layer works well for image recognition because less parameters and robustness of a few variation of image.
 Dropout layer forces the model to reduce dependency of particular nodes, so it reduce overfitting.